pywebdriver/pywebdriver/README.md

 # <a name="features"></a>Features

 ## <a name="feature-a"></a>Web Page
-This apps provides a light flask apps to:
+This apps provides a light flask app to:
 * know the state of the devices;
 * know informations about system;
-* test communication with some devices;(E.G : send a test message to the customer display, print a test ticket ...).
+* test communication with some devices (e.g. send a test message to the customer display, print a test ticket, etc...).

 ## <a name="feature-b"></a>Specific WebServices for Odoo
-The aim of this sub project is provide WebServices and Web Page to simulate the behaviour of Odoo Apps (hw_proxy applications & co) to allow Odoo users to use Odoo Point of Sale with PyWebDriver as a Proxy.
+The aim of this sub project is to provide WebServices and Web Page to simulate the behaviour of Odoo Apps (hw_proxy applications & co) to allow Odoo users to use Odoo Point of Sale with PyWebDriver as a Proxy.
 * **Odoo8**:
   * **Printers** :
-    * Epson TM-T20;
+    * Epson TM-T20
-  * **Credit Carte Reader**:
+  * **Credit Card Reader**:
-    * Ingenico EFTSmart4S;
-    * Ingenico EFTSmart2 2640 with Telim Manager version 37784503;
+    * Ingenico and Sagem credit card readers with Telium Manager version 37783600 or superior
-    * Ingenico i2200 cheque reader and writer;
+    * Ingenico i2200 check reader and writer
   * **Customer Display**:
-    * Bixolon BCD-1100;
+    * Bixolon BCD-1100
-    * Bixolon BCD-1000;
+    * Bixolon BCD-1000
   * **Scale**:
     * TODO : planned by GRAP (Any help welcome);
   * **Barcode Reader**, **Cash Box** :
-    * Not Planned;
+    * Not Planned

 ## <a name="feature-c"></a>Generic WebServices using CUP
 Done.